-Competitors shall wear white fencing jackets.
-The jacket of each competitor must be covered with chamois or buckskin within lines described where touches count. (see rule 5)
+Competitors shall wear clean white fencing suites.
+The jacket of each competitor must be covered with chamois within lines described where touches count.
+(See rule 5.)
 Contestants shall fence within a marked space twenty feet long and thirty-six inches wide, with a mark plainly indicating the middle.
-When a contestant oversteps these limits a judge shall stop the bout; and the director shall start the contestants again in the middle of the marked space.
-Foil blades shall not exceed thirty-four inches in length.
+When a contestant oversteps these limits a judge shall stop the bout and each judge shall award a touch to the opponent of the man overstepping these limits, and the director shall start the contestants again, in the middle of the marked space.